json-everything/json-everything-docs/_docs/logic/basics.md

 [JsonSerializable(typeof(Rule))]
 ```

 It's recommended that you create a single `JsonSerializerOptions` object (or a few if you need different configurations) and reuse it rather than creating them ad-hoc.
-When you create one, you'll need to configure its `TypeResolverChain` with your serializer context:
+When you create one, you'll need to configure its `TypeInfoResolverChain` with your serializer context:

 ```c#
 var serializerOptions = new()